Parag-S-Salunkhe/go-application-devops/Implementation-Guide-Docs/Part4-Helm.md

 in deployments change img tag  from parag2608/repo:v1 to parag2608/repo:{{ Values.image.tag}} , this helps us dynamically update images after CI CD has been run.

+why 'V' is uppercase? because it is a predifined object, Values recognizes values.yml by default

 update values.yaml to what it is now.

 ```shell